day8/re-frame-10x/README.md

 Point 3, is primary, of course.
 But Point 2 is almost as important because we all spend a lot of our time groking unfamiliar codebases.
-Being able to observe the inner workings of a running app is a great way to bring code to life, reveal key features, and build a cognative map of how the code is structured.
+Being able to observe the inner workings of a running app is a great way to bring code to life, reveal key features, and build a cognitive map of how the code is structured.

 ### Temporary Warning